kev231998/probemon/README.md

                         mac address to ignore
   -s, --stdout          also log probe request to stdout
 ```

-If you have another interface, you can choose to use the -n/--network switch to use the API from macvendors.com to perform the mac address vendor look up, or stay off the net but use the netaddr python package database.

 ### plot script
 This script simplifies the analysis of the recorded data by drawing a chart that plots the presence of